-Whenever possible, FTA is using simple eligibility parameters, simplified evaluation measures, and expanded "warrants" based on readily available, easily verifiable information to make the process less burdensome for both FTA and New Starts project sponsors.
+Whenever possible, FTA uses simple eligibility parameters, simplified evaluation measures, and "warrants" based on readily available, easily verifiable information to make the process less burdensome for both FTA and CIG project sponsors.
 FTA believes the items described herein maintain an appropriate degree of analytic rigor as a basis on which to make CIG program funding decisions.